Skip to Main Content

 Introduction to Citing Generative AI

 This citation and referencing advice should be used only when your module coordinator or School allows the use of AI tools in the creation of academic assignments.
-If you have used an AI tool in the creation of an assignment, you must acknowledge this use and cite and reference the tool appropriately to ensure you are adhering to UCD's student plagiarism policy.
+If you have used an AI tool in the creation of an assignment, you must acknowledge this use and cite and reference the tool appropriately to ensure you are adhering to UCD's Academic Integrity Policy (see the Student Conduct website for this policy.

 Please also be aware that Generative AI is a tool and not an academic or original source.